15 Types of Motorcycle Handlebars (with Pictures)

 Motocross handlebars are the industry standard for dual sports and dirt motorcycles.
 The profile is normally short to medium with some forward tilting.
 For added stability, motocross handlebars often have a cross brace design.

 Whenever you look at the mustache handlebar from the headlamp position, this handlebar looks like a twirling Mustache, after which it is named.
-The mustache handlebar gives a refined appearance due to the curved design.
+The mustache handlebar gives a refined appearance due to its curved design.

 In comparison to other handlebars, mustache handlebars are shorter and slimmer.
 You won’t need to replace or lengthen any cables or wiring as a result when installing them.

-Tracker handlebars are named after flat track racing handlebars.
+Tracker handlebars are named after flat-track racing handlebars.
 They are relatively flat, and they allow you to use your existing connections, which makes installation very easy.
 They fit on a wide range of bikes.

 Finally, the last motorcycle handlebar design on our list is the Z-Bar.
 It has Z-shaped angles at the inner rise.
 Their angular appearance is unique, and they are popular on custom motorcycles and skinny choppers.